 With a young, smart, straight shooter like Chadwick (she’s only 37) by his side, Beauchamp seems to be on the road to success.
 She frankly points out that fame is virtually impossible to predict in the arts (Writer’s note: I recently saw a letter from the 1950’s in which MOMA declined a work by a young artist named Andy Warhol), but believes that Beauchamp has great potential.
 “He’s so young, he’s just got a very bright future,” Chadwick says.
 “He’s had so many exhibits and he’s always pushing himself and he’s very intelligent and extremely talented—so I think he’s got the perfect combination."

-Jeffrey Beauchamp is an artist making paintings and drawings in Fairfax, CA.
+Jeffrey Beauchamp is an artist making paintings, drawings and books in Fairfax, CA.

 Cool time lapse!